Notice of Pre-AIA or AIA Status

 U.S. Patent No. 11,947,936

-1. (Currently Amended) A non-transitory computer-readable storage medium storing computer-readable program code executable by a processor, wherein execution of the computer-readable program code causes the processor to: communicate, with an enterprise server, an authentication token and a request to validate and compile a custom data collection container based on selection of two or more universal modules and based on identification of an order of presentation for the two or more universal modules, and to generate a customized service widget based on the custom data collection container for execution within a website; wherein the request comprises the selection of the two or more universal modules and the identification of the order of presentation of the two or more universal modules, wherein the two or more universal modules comprise: executable programming code to render user-fillable data fields and presentation elements for a graphical user interface and a summary page comprising data requirements; wherein validation of the custom data collection container involves submission of the summary page of a first selected module of the two or more universal modules to a second selected module of the two or more universal modules for validation of the data fields of the first selected module by the second selected module; wherein generation of the customized service widget is based on the validation; the authentication token to authenticate the website and a client server to execute the customized service widget within the website; receive the customized service widget from the enterprise server; and execute, by the client server, the customized service widget within the website to generate the graphical user interface to interact with a user device to perform a service for a user.
+1. (Currently Amended) A non-transitory computer-readable storage medium storing computer-readable program code executable by a processor, wherein execution of the computer-readable program code causes the processor to: communicate, with an enterprise server, an authentication token and a request to: validate and compile a custom data collection container based on selection of two or more universal modules and based on identification of an order of presentation for the two or more universal modules, the authentication token to authenticate a website and a client server to execute a customized service widget within the website, and generate the customized service widget based on the custom data collection container for execution within the website, wherein generation of the customized service widget is based on validation of the custom data collection container; wherein the request comprises the selection of the two or more universal modules and the identification of the order of presentation of the two or more universal modules, wherein the two or more universal modules comprise: executable programming code to render user-fillable data fields and presentation elements for a graphical user interface and a summary page comprising data requirements; wherein the validation of the custom data collection container involves submission of the summary page of a first selected module of the two or more universal modules to a second selected module of the two or more universal modules for validation of the data fields of the first selected module by the second selected module; wherein the validation of the custom data collection container further involves comparison to data standards related to a service; receive the customized service widget from the enterprise server; and execute, by the client server, the customized service widget within the website to generate the graphical user interface to interact with a user device to perform the service for a user.

 1. A non-transitory computer-readable storage medium storing computer-readable program code executable by a processor, wherein execution of the computer-readable program code causes the processor to: receive a selection of a first universal module for presentation in a graphical user interface, wherein the first universal module includes: executable programming code that causes rendering of user-fillable data fields and presentation elements related to user-fillable data fields in the graphical user interface, and a first summary page including data requirements of the first universal module; receive a selection of a second universal module for presentation in the graphical user interface, wherein the second universal module includes: executable programming code that causes rendering of additional user-fillable data fields and additional presentation elements related to the additional user-fillable data fields in the graphical user interface, and a second summary page including data requirements of the second universal module; provide the first summary page from the first universal module to the second universal module for preliminary validation; validate the first universal module based on a comparison between the first summary page and the second summary page; and upon validation, combine the first universal module with the second universal module in a customized data collection container usable by a customized data collection widget; and deliver the customized data collection widget to a website for presentation in the graphical user interface.